pagkly/Zed/Investopedia4/What Is Nacha.md

 Nacha was created in 1974 with the merger of several regional bodies.
 It was originally part of the American Bankers Association.3

-It has been instrumental in the development and standardization of such innovations as direct payroll deposit, electronic benefits deposit, and automated credit card transactions.3
+It has been instrumental in the development and standardization of such innovations as direct [[Payroll|payroll]] deposit, electronic benefits deposit, and automated credit card transactions.3

 More recently, it has taken over the task of enabling the processing of B2B health insurance payments under the 2010 Affordable Care Act.
 Nacha now administers the Healthcare Electronic Funds Transfer (EFT) standard, which supports HIPAA-compliant transactions between health plans and providers that allow for information to travel with the payment, simplifying accounting procedures for providers.4